FranRiadigos/android-ripple-pulse-layout/README.md

 # Ripple Pulse over RelativeLayout

-Android Custom View that acts like a pulse container wrapping any View.
+Android Custom View that acts like a pulse container wrapping any View inside.

 ![Demo][1]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Android Studio Preview][2]

 ## Why to use this library?

 Other libraries add a View object into the container to make the same effect.
-This is expensive memory consumption and in case you want to do a `ViewGroup.removeAllViews()` the animation will disappear because the View object will also gone.
+This is a expensive memory consumption and in case you want to do a `ViewGroup.removeAllViews()` the animation will disappear because the View object will have also gone.

-Instead, **RipplePulseRelativeLayout** library just draw a Paint layer over the canvas, leaving the container empty while doing a smooth animation.
+Instead, the **Ripple Pulse** library just draws a Paint layer over the canvas, leaving the container empty while doing a smooth animation.

 ## Gradle